swisskyrepo/PayloadsAllTheThings/GraphQL Injection/README.md

 # GraphQL injection

 > GraphQL is a query language for APIs and a runtime for fulfilling those queries with existing data.
+A GraphQL service is created by defining types and fields on those types, then providing functions for each field on each type

 ## Summary